blackshibe/arduino-thermal-cam/README.md

 -   GPIO 16 is used as a button but also by the camera
     -   Workaround: Don't use it for taking photos
 -   MicroSD card is unusable when display is turned on
-    -   Workaround: Save files in SPIFFS and move them to SD-Card
+    -   Workaround: End TFT connection while saving files

 ## Todo